atc1441/ATC_MiThermometer/README.md

 Because of the OTA dual bank update method a firmware can be maximum 256kB in size.

+### Getting the MAC of you Thermostat:
+On boot the custom firmware will show the last three bytes of the MAC Address in the humidity display part on the LCD for 2 seconds each, the first three bytes are always the same so not importand.

 ### Advertising format of the custom firmware:
 The custom firmware sends every minute an update of advertising data on the UUID 0x181A with the Tempereature, Humidity and Battery data.